Take Your Pick!

-Take Your Pick! is a United Kingdom game show originally broadcast by Radio Luxembourg starting in 1952.
-The show was transferred to television in 1955 with the launch of ITV, where it continued until 1968.
+Take Your Pick! is a British game show originally broadcast by Radio Luxembourg starting in 1952.
+The show was transferred to television in 1955, one day after the launch of ITV, where it continued until 1968.
 It was the first game show broadcast in the UK to offer cash prizes.

 The programme was later revived from 24 February 1992 to 23 December 1999.
 The show featured female assistants to accompany Des O'Connor.
-They were Jodie Wilson in the first two of the revived series, then Gillian Blakeney and Gayle Blakeney in 1994, followed by Sarah Matravers (1996) and Sasha Lawrence in 1998.
+They were Jodie Wilson in the first two of the revived series, then Gayle and Gillian Blakeney in 1994, followed by Sarah Matravers (1996) and Sasha Lawrence in 1998.

 History

 The first version of the television show was produced by Associated-Rediffusion (later Rediffusion London), while the revival was made by Thames Television, whose arrival as the new London weekday ITV company had led to the demise of the original show.

 During the gameplay, contestants would answer a series of questions without using the words yes or no in what was known as the "Yes-No Interlude".
-If they failed to answer all the questions, they would subsequently be gonged off the stage.
+If they inadvertently used a 'yes' or a 'no' in answering a question, they would be gonged off the stage.
 If successful, however, contestants would answer more questions to win modest monetary prizes.
-At the climax of the show, contestants would be offered the choice of whether to "take the money" (take all money they had earned so far) or "open the box", which could contain good prizes such as a holiday or a washing machine.
-It could also contain booby prizes such as a mousetrap or a bag of sweets.
+At the climax of the show, contestants would be offered the choice to either keep all the money they had earned or trade it for a mystery prize contained in a box.
+The prize could be something valuable such as a holiday or a washing machine, or a booby prize such as a mousetrap or a bag of sweets.

 The first version was hosted by Michael Miles.
 After its demise, Miles hosted a similar show for Southern Television called Wheel of Fortune, not to be confused with the later Wheel of Fortune of the same title.
 Bob Danvers-Walker, who was the voice of Pathé News from 1940 until its demise in 1970, was the show's announcer.
 Alec Dane was on hand to bang the gong.
 Harold Smart was at the electronic organ.
 A similar formula was used for Pot of Gold, another game show hosted by O'Connor.

-Singer and TV presenter Des O'Connor became the host for the second version, which aired from 1992 to 1999.
+Singer and television personality Des O'Connor became the host for the second version, which aired from 1992 to 1999.
 His future wife, Australian born Jodie Wilson, was one of the hostesses; she would later be replaced by former Neighbours twins Gayle and Gillian Blakeney, also from Australia.

 A one-off revival was broadcast in 2005 as part of Ant & Dec's Gameshow Marathon, a celebrity game show tournament produced as part of commemorations of ITV's 50th anniversary.
-Another one-off revival was broadcast as part of the similar 2020 ITV series Alan Carr's Epic Gameshow.
-This version added a bonus round, where one of the contestants selects boxes from rows of a pyramid, and could risk their prizes for a chance at a major prize inside one of two "golden boxes" placed at the top of the pyramid.
+Another one-off revival was broadcast as part of the similar 2020 ITV series Alan Carr's Epic Gameshow. filmed at Dock10 studios, This version added a bonus round, where one of the contestants selects boxes from rows of a pyramid, and could risk their prizes for a chance at a major prize inside one of two "golden boxes" placed at the top of the pyramid.